 You’ll likely feel slightly tipsy after visiting a couple of wineries so heading back to the hotel in preparation for dinner is a good idea.
 If staying in the Ribeira, simply take the lower deck of the bridge.

 For an authentic dining experience in Porto, head to O Bom Talher on Rua Comércio.
 This is a family-owned restaurant recommended to us by a local friend.
 The atmosphere is not touristy at all and the menu is very modest despite the close proximity to the large eateries of the Ribeira.
-We went for the grilled cod fish – a Porto specialty.
+We went for the grilled codfish – a Porto specialty.
 It can be ordered either as a ½ portion or a full one but whatever the case may be – you won’t leave this place hungry!
-For a main dish, wine plus desserts, we paid under 30€ for the both of us and it seemed as though the entire family was on hand to make us feel welcomed.
+For the main dish, wine plus desserts, we paid under 30€ for both of us and it seemed as though the entire family was on hand to make us feel welcomed.